 WROTE SEVERAL BOOKS ON THE METROPOLITAN POLICE DEPARTMENT

 When I visited Washington D.C. back in the 90's I saw they noticed the look of the outside area where President Reagan was shot.
 Here are a couple photos of the area.
+It has changed since then to deter any further incidents.

 This is the actual gun used to murder President Lincoln.
 It is currently on display at the Ford Theatre Museum